bpetermann/bpetermann/README.md

 ### Hi, I'm Ben 👋

+* Based in Vienna/Austria
-I work as a junior frontend developer, and I'm currently studying web development at [FH-Technikum Wien](https://www.technikum-wien.at/)<br>
+* I work as a junior frontend developer
+* Academic web developer degree @ [University of Applied Science Technikum Wien](https://www.technikum-wien.at/)

 #### What I'm focusing on